 Apple began with only Steve Jobs and Steve Wozniak working in Jobs’s garage.
 Jeff Bezos started Amazon as a small company selling books.

-Fast forward to 2022, and Apple and Amazon are now two of the most well-known companies in the world.
+Fast forward to today, and Apple and Amazon are now two of the most well-known companies in the world.

-There are other benefits to starting small.
+There are other benefits to starting small as first-time entrepreneurs.

 - You won’t need much time and energy.

 - You feel more motivated and confident when you achieve small goals.

 Care About Your Customers and Your Own Business.